-Method Parameter Settings Application Conditions and Benefits Applicable Control Method (A1-02 Setting) eenge V/f (0) OLV (2) Rotational Auto-Tuning T1-01 = 0 When you can decouple the motor and load the motor can rotate freely while Auto-Tuning.
+Table 14.2 Auto-Turning Mode Selection Method Parameter Settings Application Conditions and Benefits Applicable Control Method (A1-02 Setting) counigo V/f OLV (0) (2) Rotational Auto-Tuning T1-01 = 0 When you can decouple the motor and load the motor can rotate freely while Auto-Tuning.
 When operating motors that have fixed output characteristics.
-When it is necessary to use motors that have high-precision control.
-When you cannot decouple the motor and back but the motor or and back but the motor load but the motor load is less than x x Stationary Auto-Tuning 1 T1-01 = 1 30%.
-When you cannot decouple the motor and load.
+When it is necessary to use motors that have high-precision control. x x When you cannot decouple the motor and load, but the motor load is less than 30%.
+Stationary Auto-Tuning 1 T1-01 = 1 When you cannot decouple the motor and load.
 When the motor load is more than 30%.
 When the information from the motor test report or motor nameplate is not available.
 With Stationary Auto-Tuning, the energized drive stays stopped for approximately 1 minute.
 During this time, the drive automatically measures the necessary motor parameters.
 When you operate the motor with less than 30% load after Auto-Tuning.
-Set TI-12 = 1 [Test Mode Selection = Yes] to do a test run after Auto-Tuning. - x Stationary Line-Line Resistance T1-01 = 2 After Auto-Tuning, the wiring distance between the drive and motor changed by 50 m or more.
+Set T1-12 = 1 [Test Mode Selection = Yes] to do a test run after Auto-Tuning. - X Stationary Line-Line Resistance T1-01 = 2 After Auto-Tuning, the wiring distance between the drive and motor changed by 50 m or more.
 When the wiring distance is 50 m or more in the V/f Control mode.
-When the motor output and drive capacity are different. x x
+When the motor output and drive capacity are different.
+X x